jon-chun/jon-chun/README.md

 At Kenyon College, I co-founded the world’s first human-centric AI curriculum.
 I am the sole technical advisor and the primary collaborative content creator.
 Over the last six years of teaching this curriculum, we have achieved the following milestones:

-• <b>Research:</b> Published research in top publications and conferences (Cambridge UP, Narrative, Journal of Cultural Analytics, etc) with clear growth in citations.
+• <b>Research:</b> Published research in top publications and conferences (Cambridge UP, Narrative, Journal of Cultural Analytics, etc.) with clear growth in citations.

-• <b>AI Digital Humanities/DH Colab Research:</b> Organically grew (no marketing/PR) to ~15k hits from top universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc)
+• <b>AI Digital Humanities/DH Colab Research:</b> Organically grew (no marketing/PR) to ~15k hits from top universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc.)

 • <b>Diversity:</b>
   * <b>Female</b> Grew from 18% to 61% between 2017-2021